ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 ### 12.1 Service Availability

-We strive to provide reliable Services, but we do not guarantee uninterrupted or error-free operation.
-Services are provided "AS IS" and "AS AVAILABLE" without warranties of any kind.
+We strive to provide reliable Services, but we do NOT guarantee uninterrupted or error-free operation.
+Services are provided "AS IS" and "AS AVAILABLE" without warranties of any kind, either express or implied.

 ### 12.2 Limitation of Liability

-To the maximum extent permitted by law, Nexus Biomedical Intelligence shall not be liable for:
+To the maximum extent permitted by law, Nexus Biomedical Intelligence shall NOT be liable for:

 - Indirect, incidental, special, or consequential damages
 - Loss of profits, data, or business opportunities
 - Damages arising from use or inability to use our Services
 - Medical outcomes or decisions based on information from our Services
+- Errors or inaccuracies in content

 Our total liability shall not exceed the amount you paid us in the 12 months preceding the claim.